-8 The evaluation halfway through the course will usually be a test, but may also take another form, such as completing weekly tasks, a presentation, a practical or a research assignment that will be completed during a course accompanied by weekly feedback.
-It is important, in any case, that the lecturer informs the student of his or her progress.
+&lt;sup>8 The evaluation halfway through the course will usually be a test, but may also take another form, such as completing weekly tasks, a presentation, a practical or a research assignment that will be completed during a course accompanied by weekly feedback.
+It is important, in any case, that the lecturer informs the student of the progress.